bwinkers/loopback-app/README.md

-# ActiveRules
+# Izzup /ActiveRules
-A rules based application engine based on Loopback.
-The goal is to develop software in a business first manner.
-This is the 11th version of ActiveRules and the first build on Loopback.
+ActiveRules is a rules based development tool aimed at creating scalable code from the first mockup.
+It adds ActiveRules goodness on top of:
+* Loopback.io
+* OpenAPI
+* Mailgun
+* Angular2

+loopback-app$ lb
+loopback-app$ lb datasource

 copyright 2017 Brian Winkers - ALL RIGHTS RESERVED